11 Days to Dragon*Con: Band Profile, Aurelio Voltaire

 One thumb up.
 For the black unicorn song.

-6 Responses to “11 Days to Dragon*Con: Band Profile, Aurelio Voltaire”
+6 thoughts on “11 Days to Dragon*Con: Band Profile, Aurelio Voltaire

 1. Actually, that is his real name not a stage name.
 And I would recomend you give his older stuff a try.
 Around 2010 he was doing some “different” stuff that I wasn’t a big on either.
 For example you might try the song Nearly Human, and When your Evil is even more of a staple then rains